 - Site Authority/Quality Score — Overall website quality and authority of outbound links

 - Reputation Score — Also considered as the page backlink profile, which indicates the page’s reliability and trustworthiness

 Leverage Video Content to Rank on Featured Video Snippets

-YouTube content accounts for more than one million search queries with featured video snippets, making it a crucial platform that you can leverage.
+YouTube content accounts for over one million search queries with featured video snippets, making it a crucial platform to leverage.

 Furthermore, some large-scale businesses with considerable SEO budgets still shy away from video content as they find it costly and complicated.
 But today, not only is video content doable, but leading Australian brands find it more engaging and useful.

 Optimise Images for Featured Snippets

 Often, featured snippets will take on a visual approach by highlighting photos and image carousels.
 Say you earned a featured snippet on one of your pages, but if it lacks relevant images, it will force Google to display pictures from your closest competitors.

 So if you want to maximise your featured snippet for optimal brand visibility, always include relevant and web-optimised images on your pages as part of your overall SEO strategy.

 Winning the race to position zero means crafting a cunning strategy to outperform your competitors.
 To earn your spot as a featured snippet, you must construct your content correctly.